kittinunf/ReaderK/README.md

 `Reader` helps us perform the same computation with different values.

-A simplest use-case for Reader monad is to use as DI (Dependency injection).
+The simplest use-case for Reader monad is to use as a DI (Dependency injection).
 Let's assume that we have a class that interacts with user account.

 ```` Kotlin
 interface AccountService {